nisrulz/stackedhorizontalprogressbar/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/nisrulz.svg?style=social)](https://twitter.com/nisrulz)

-Android library with ability to show two progress indicators in one horizontal progress bar.
+Stacked dual progress indicator progress-bar for Android.

 ![Walkthrough](img/walkthrough-cropped.gif)

 # Including in your project
-StackedHorizontalProgressBar is available in the Jcenter, so getting it as simple as adding it as a dependency
+Stacked Horizontal ProgressBar is available in the MavenCentral, so getting it as simple as adding it as a dependency
 ```gradle
 implementation 'com.github.nisrulz:stackedhorizontalprogressbar:{latest version}'
 ```